pyglet/pyglet/doc/internal/doc.rst

 API documentation
 -----------------
-The API documentation is generated direclty from the source code docstrings by `autodoc`_, a plugin extension that is included with Sphinx.
+The API documentation is generated directly from the source code docstrings by `autodoc`_, a plugin extension that is included with Sphinx.
 The generation itself is mostly automatic, but declaration files are necessary to instruct Sphinx how and which modules and classes should be included.
 Look through the existing files at ``pyglet/doc/modules/`` to get an